sineverba/cfhookbash/README.md

 ## Cronjob (try renew every monday)

+Remember that some action require sudo privilege (start and stop webserver, e.g.).

+Best is run as root **in the dehydrated folder of your user**.

 To run as cronjob specify full paths

 ```
-crontab -e
+sudo crontab -e
-0 4 * * 1 /home/YOUR_USER/dehydrated/dehydrated -c -t dns-01 -k '/home/YOUR_USER/dehydrated/hooks/cfhookbash/hook.sh' >> /home/YOUR_USER/cfhookbash.log
+0 4 * * 1 cd /home/YOUR_USER/dehydrated && /home/YOUR_USER/dehydrated/dehydrated -c -t dns-01 -k '/home/YOUR_USER/dehydrated/hooks/cfhookbash/hook.sh' >> /home/YOUR_USER/cfhookbash.log
 ```
 Execute every monday at 4AM.
-After the script execution, `delete_txt.sh` is called to delete the DNS.
-Create also a log in your home.
+After the script execution, create also a log in your home.

 ##### Credits